astroandes/tololo-lya-fit/paper/referee.md

 determined by the velocity of the last emitting atom before reaching the observer, but it is also determined by all its diffusion history through the neutral gas.
-Under the situation of spherical symetry the only possibility to produce an asymetry in the lyman alpha line is the existence of radial inflow/outflows.
+Under the situation of spherical symmetry the only possibility to produce an asymetry in the lyman alpha line is the existence of radial inflow/outflows (see, for instance, Neufeld 1990; Dijkstra 2017).
-This is a known and well studied result in the literature of theoretical lyman-alpha emission.

 (10) "parameters within a observationally" ---> "parameters within an observationally"